 CLARE HENRY, FRSA

 Clare Henry was the Herald art critic for 20 years, from 1980-2000.
 In 2000 she moved to New York where she was art critic for the Financial Times till 2008.
-Her writings - over 2 million words - provide a vast academic asset & a rich resource for students, researchers, teachers, historians & artists.
+Her writings, over 2 million words, provide a vast academic asset and a rich resource for students, researchers, teachers, historians and artists.